Tomás Mapúa: Personal life

 Mapúa was married to Rita Moya on November 3, 1916.
 They have three children, Carmen, Oscar, and Gloria.

 Death

-He died on December 22, 1965 at the age of 77 in Manila.
+Mapúa died on December 22, 1965, in Manila, just a day after his 77th birthday.

 Legacy

 His son Oscar continued his legacy in education by assuming the presidency of the Mapúa Institute of Technology after his death in 1965.
 Oscar served as the Institute’s president until his demise on March 17, 1998.
 His son and Tomás’ grandson, architect Oscar Mapúa Jr., succeeded him and was the institute’s executive vice president until December 1999, when the school was acquired by the Yuchengcos.

 Misericordia Street in Santa Cruz, Manila was renamed to Tomas Mapua Street in his honor.

 Awards

 He was awarded a gold medal of honor and a certificate of recognition by the Philippine Institute of Architects.
 He also received a Cultural Award in Architecture by the city of Manila in 1964.